gipsi/gipsi.github.io/README.md

 For this round of 100Daysof code I started making a new website - I plan to do something each day with what I've learnt so far and as I learn new things.
 I'm curious about what it will become!
 [Up to Code](https://gipsi.neocities.org/)

+### 20/10/2018 100DaysofCode Day 11

+Some styling on the neocities website, nearly changed my mind about the colour.
+Read about colour schemes and stuff.

+Started with [A11Y Styleguide](http://a11y-style-guide.com/style-guide/section-cards.html) then added [Ground Floor](https://gipsi.neocities.org/code/fractal.html) to fractal.html page.

 ### 19/10/2018 100DaysofCode Day 10

 Today I coded a sprite and put it up on the website.
 [Nervous sprite](https://gipsi.neocities.org/code/fractal.html)